Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ### stop-live.ps1

-What this script does
+What this script does:

-1. Stops the live event
+1. Stops the live event.
-2. Deletes the live output
+2. Deletes the live output.
-3. Deletes the asset
+3. Deletes the asset.
-4. Removes the ingest URLs and the playback URLs from the `output.json` file
+4. Removes the ingest URLs, the playback URLs and the content key IDs from the `output.json` file.

-Requirements
+Requirements:

-- `setup.ps1` executed beforehand
+- `setup.ps1` executed beforehand.
-- `setup-live.ps1` executed beforehand
+- `setup-live.ps1` executed beforehand.
-- `start-live.ps1` executed beforehand
+- `start-live.ps1` executed beforehand.
 - The following fields must be filled in the `config.json` file:
   - `ResourceGroup`
   - `StorageAccount`